This document outlines usage of the Blackboard REST and LTI Developer AMI made available via the Amazon AWS Marketplace.

 - you may read about certbot at Certbot

-After starting your AMI there are four steps to installing and using Let’s Encrypt Certificates afterwhich management of the Let’s Encrypt SSL certificate is automatic:
+After starting your AMI there are a few steps to installing and using Let’s Encrypt Certificates.
+After installing the certificate, management of the Let’s Encrypt SSL certificate is automatic.

 - Register the AWS provided EC2 public IP to your DNS as an A-record.
-NOTE: It is recomended as an introduction that you use a free dns service such as freeddns.no-ip.com to provide the FQDN used for your Learn EC2.
+The best practice as an introduction is to use a free DNS service such as freeddns.no-ip.com to provide the FQDN used for your Learn EC2.

 - Use the EC2 Security controls to open HTTP as an inbound security rule - you should have HTTP, HTTPS, and SSH (from your console IP) enabled at this point.

 - SSH to your EC2 instance and create a file containing your FQDN from freeddns.no-ip.com and your email address and save to /home/ubuntu/my_ssl_config.
-Note the format of this file is important and should follow the below example.
-The file contains only two lines specifying the key and value pairs used to configure the Let's Encrypt process. e.g.:
+The format of this file is important and should follow the example below.
+The file contains only two lines specifying the key and value pairs used to configure the Let's Encrypt process, e.g.:

 ssldomain : devmen.hopto.org